-And while those actions took place years before the current management team was at the helm, the company's reputation is still feeling the pinch - distracting from the many accomplishments of Alcatel-Lucent, a global ICT leader and pioneer in radar and cell phones.
+And while those actions took place years before the management team was at the helm, the company's reputation suffered-distracting from the many accomplishments of Alcatel-Lucent, a global ICT leader and pioneer in radar and cell phones.

-In addition to the large fine, the company had to have an outside lawyer monitor its compliance with its current anti-corruption policies around the world for a three-year period, adds Reynolds.
+In addition to the large fine, the company had to have an outside lawyer monitor its compliance with its anti-corruption policies around the world for a three-year period, adds Reynolds.

-"You cannot always prevent corruption (by an individual)," he adds, "especially when you have 80,000 employees in 148 countries as we do.
+"You cannot always prevent corruption (by an individual)," he adds, "especially when you have 80,000 employees in 148 countries.
 The best you can do is ensure you have the right policies and practices in place, as well as an audit function [to monitor compliance], so you can establish you have done all that you possibly can to avoid corruption."